mixelpixel/ngrok_and_http-server/README.md

       success Saved package.json
       ✨  Done in 89.54s.
   ```
-## package.json
+## The package.json file
-4. Having used Yarn to initialize a NodeJS project, you now have a "package.json" file.
+8. Having used Yarn to initialize a NodeJS project, you now have a "package.json" file.
 Right now, it just contains the information you supplied from the initialization questionnaire.
 The package.json file can do a lot more, but for this exercise, we'll just be using it to make note of the `http-server` pakage we'll add shortly.
 In a NodeJS project, the package.json file let's tools like `yarn` and `npm` manage the dependencies ("libraries," "modules") your NodeJS project requires.
 Also, the package.json file let's developers share their projects with other developers.
 We can use this file to install the dependencies which fit our own particular development environment.
 Lastly, the ".json" file extension indicates that this is a [JSON](https://simple.wikipedia.org/wiki/JSON) file.
 JSON is an acronym for JavaScript Object Notation.
 Your "package.json" file should now look something like this:
   ```json
   {
     "name": "DeploymentDemo",